bionetslab/grn-benchmark/src/scanet/README.md

 - `condition`: Condition that the edge belongs to
 - `weight`: Weight of the edge, which is the correlation strength.

+`net.pkl` : A pickle file that include the inferred modules.
+It will be used later in the downstream analysis.

 ## Interpretation of the output

 - Nodes represent genes.